HyperSprite/hs-utils/readme.md

 ### Setup

-Optional setup needed for `--opt` commands.
+Optional setup needed for `--projects` commands.

 Add a section for `hsUtils` to the package.json file that contains.